bitcointranscripts/bitcointranscripts/bitcoin-explained/what-is-miniscript.md

 But let's say you're collaborating, you want to do a Multisig.
 Now there's actually an instruction to do Multisig, but let's say that didn't exist.
 So one way you could do a Multisig is say the script we just explained with my public key in it or my public key hash.
 And then, the script we just explained with your public key hash, just in sequence, right?
 So that if that's executed, I will not repeat the process we just did before.
 But you essentially start with those two public keys and two signatures on the stack and you run both of these scripts in sequence, and then if both people signed, it's all good.
 So you have a poor man's Multisig.

-## Problems associated with Bitcoin script
+## Problems associated with Bitcoin Script

 Sjors Provoost:

 But if I'm evil or stupid, I could make this a REKT-man, Multisig, sorry for the joke.
-And that is achieved by, in the middle, inserting an op code called OP\_RETURN.
+And that is achieved by, in the middle, inserting an op code called `OP_RETURN`.
-And the OP\_RETURN code basically says, all right, stop evaluating this program, you're done.
+And the `OP_RETURN` code basically says, all right, stop evaluating this program, you're done.
 Now, if I had an electronic lawyer that wanted to check that this Multisig is what it says it does, or in fact, if you had that lawyer, your lawyer might say, "Well, I see that my signature's being checked and whatever the rest of the script does, I don't care, but my signature's being checked, so I'm happy with this," but of course, you shouldn't be happy with this.
-So your electronic lawyer should see that OP\_RETURN statement and warn you.
+So your electronic lawyer should see that `OP_RETURN` statement and warn you.
 But the problem is there's a trillion ways in which scripts can go wrong and that is why you need a standardized way of dealing with these scripts.
 And that's where Miniscript is-